Every student has gifts. Given time and support, all students can learn deeply and accomplish amazing things.

 School boards may fund programs for gifted students using LCFF funds, but they are not compelled to do so

 As this larger vision came to pass, the funding for GATE programs withered, first at the federal level, then at the state level.
 The last vestiges of California's state funding for gifted education disappeared with the adoption of the Local Control Funding Formula (LCFF) in 2013.
 According to the National Association for Gifted Children, a nonprofit organization, most other states have taken a similar path, leaving to school districts and schools the question of how to invest in students with unusual potential.
-In its 2018 federal budget proposal, the Trump administration eliminated the last remnant of Federal support for education for the Gifted, known as Javits grants.
-[Note: Congress restored the appropriation to its prior size, diminished but not zero.]
+The last remnant of Federal support for education for the Gifted is known as Javits grants.

 Any programs for gifted students that now exist in California are local and/or private.
 The National Center for Education Statistics (NCES) gathers basic data about these programs.
-An extensive 2018 report, Is There a Gifted Gap, suggests that these local programs can make inequality in educational opportunity worse.
+An extensive 2018 report, Is There a Gifted Gap, suggests that although these local programs benefit students selected for them, they can make inequality in educational opportunity worse.
 According to the report, compared to students in high-poverty schools, "students in low-poverty schools are more than twice as likely to participate" in gifted programs.